iajhff/simplicitybasics/Tutorial.md

 ### What is Simplicity?

-Simplicity is a low-level, formally verifiable programming language designed specifically for Blockstream Liquid and potentially Bitcoin smart contracts.
+Simplicity is a low-level, formally verifiable programming language designed specifically for blockchain smart contracts.
 Unlike traditional smart contract languages, Simplicity prioritizes:

 - **Formal Verification**: Programs can be mathematically proven to be correct
 - **Static Analysis**: Resource usage (CPU, memory) is known before execution